Department of Mathematics

 (Schools may register themselves with AMC and administer the test at their own school.
 Schools who decide not to register directly with AMC may register through WIU.)

 WIU has registered with AMC as a host site.
-Teachers may register their students for the AMC 10/12 at WIU using the following form: Registration Form AMC10/12-_2013.
-Please mail or E-Mail the registration form to Laura Cripe in the WIU Department of Mathematics, using the address on the form.
+Teachers may register their students for the AMC 10/12 at WIU using the following form: Registration Form AMC10/12-_2017.
+Please Mail the registration form to Kim Hartweg, Department of Mathematics at Western Illinois University, Macomb, IL 61455.

 The school district is responsible for making travel arrangements (to/from the test center at WIU) for the students.

 Parking: Parking is available in the Q Lot, or B Lot (commuter lot in Q Lot), which is the parking lot just west of Western Hall, with entrance from University Drive.
 You cannot park in the F/S (Faculty/Staff) lots.
-A campus parking map can be found on the online at the address http://www.wiu.edu/about/maps/campus_map.gif
+A campus parking map can be found on the online at http://www.wiu.edu/vpas/public_safety/parking/map.php.

 The parking services promised not to give any tickets during 3:00- 5:30 pm on that day.
 If you get a parking ticket by mistake, please turn it in to your teacher and it will get voided.